5l1v3r1/cry-lang/README.md

 <h1 align="center">cry-lang</h1>

 Just one word "cry".
-The algo translates the code line by line into ASCII codes.
+The algo translates it line by line into ASCII codes and prints the output.

 <h2>Usage</h2>